peter-ehmann/peter-ehmann/README.md

 ##### 👋 Hi, I’m Peter Ehmann @peter-ehmann

-- 👀  My profressional work involves data science projects for precision medicine and biomedical research
+- 👀  My profressional work incorporates data science for precision medicine and biomedical research
-- 🌱  I am primarily a R programmer, but I have experience coding in Python
+- 🌱  I am primarily a R programmer, but also have experience coding in Python
-- 🧠  My personal coding projects are usually practical to my daily life or for learning something new
+- 🧠  My personal coding projects are practical to my daily life or for learning something new
 - 🏢  Regeneron Pharmaceuticals (since 2020)
 - 🍎  Rutgers University (2020, Data Science MS)
 - 🍎  Rutgers University (2018, Applied Physiology MS)